-Theoretically, a separate gear is not required if you have an integrated one, and often new vinyl listeners are delighted with what they hear.
-But suppose you have a more critical ear for the quality.
-In that case, you definitely need to add a standalone phono stage – it’ll significantly improve the sound reproduction and unveil all the potential of your Hi-Fi system!
+Theoretically, a separate gear is not required if you have an integrated one, and often new vinyl listeners are satisfied with what they hear.
+But suppose you have a more critical ear for quality.
+In that case, you definitely need to add a standalone phono stage – it’ll significantly improve the sound reproduction and unveil all the potential of your Hi-Fi system.

 Best phono preamp reviews